 Additional Helpful Information

-The designated beneficiary, for purposes of determining whose life expectancy is used to calculated post-death RMDs is determined by September 30 of the year following the year the retirement account owner dies.
+Whether a retirement account has a designated beneficiary is determined by September 30 of the year following the year the retirement account owner dies.
 Treas.
 Reg. §1.401(a)(9)-4, Q&A 4(a)-(c)

 An individual can still be a designated beneficiary, even if the person was not named on the beneficiary designation form, providing the person can be identified as the beneficiary.
 Treas.
 Reg. §1.401(a)(9)-4, Q&A-1].
 For instance, assume that an individual did not name a beneficiary on the beneficiary form, but the default provisions of the plan document or IRA agreement says something to the effect that “…if no beneficiary is named, the designated beneficiary will be the spouse, then in such a case, the spouse would be the designated beneficiary, and have the same rights that he/she would have had, had he/she been named as the beneficiary on the beneficiary form.